-Destination: You can select the network storage or local SD card that was set up for the recorded video files.
+Destination: You can select the network storage that was set up for the recorded video files.

 Capacity: You can choose either the entire free space available or limit the reserved space.
 The recording size limit must be larger than the reserved amount for cyclic recording.